ObywatelTB/GraphedGoal/README.md

 - [x] Create pre-commit hook for running tests
 - [x] Configure launch for breakpoint debugging
 - [x] Create comprehensive documentation
+- [x] Refactor backend to use a structured modular architecture

 ## Repository
 The project is hosted on GitHub: [GraphedGoal](https://github.com/ObywatelTB/GraphedGoal)